Chronicle: Cronista

 A cronista is a term for a historical chronicler, a role that held historical significance in the European Middle Ages.
 Until the European Enlightenment, the occupation was largely equivalent to that of a historian, describing events chronologically that were of note in a given country or region.
 As such, it was often an official governmental position rather than an independent practice.
 The appointment of the official chronicler often favored individuals who had distinguished themselves by their efforts to study, investigate and disseminate population-related issues.
 The position was granted on a local level based on the mutual agreements of a city council in plenary meetings.
 Often, the occupation was honorary, unpaid, and stationed for life.
 In modern usage, the term usually refers to a type of journalist who writes chronicles as a form of journalism or non-professional historical documentation.

-Cronista in the Middle Ages
+Cronistas in the Middle Ages

-Before the development of modern journalism and the systematization of chronicles as a journalistic genre, cronista were tasked with narrating chronological events considered worthy of remembrance that were recorded year by year.
-Unlike writers who created epic poems regarding living figures, cronista recorded historical events in the lives of individuals in an ostensibly truthful and reality-oriented way.
+Before the development of modern journalism and the systematization of chronicles as a journalistic genre, cronistas were tasked with narrating chronological events considered worthy of remembrance that were recorded year by year.
+Unlike writers who created epic poems regarding living figures, cronistas recorded historical events in the lives of individuals in an ostensibly truthful and reality-oriented way.

-Even from the time of early Christian historiography, cronistas were clearly expected to place human history in the context of a linear progression, starting with the creation of man until the second coming of Christ, as prophesied in biblical texts.
+Even from the time of early Christian historiography, cronistas were clearly expected to place human history in the context of a linear progression, starting with the creation of man until the second coming of Christ, as detailed in biblical texts.